-The application site lies within the Liffey and Dublin Bay Catchment (09), the Dodder Sub-Catchment (010) and the Brewery Stream Sub-Basin (010).
+The application site lies within the Liffey and Dublin Bay Catchment (09), the Dodder Sub-Catchment (010) and the Brewary Stream Sub-Basin (010).
 There are no watercourses within or adjacent to the application site.
-The closest watercourse to the site is the Monkstown Stream (Brewary Stream) and this is 454m west of the site.
-This stream is largely culverted through the suburban areas of Monkstown.
-This stream flows towards the north-east until it discharges into the sea near Salthill and Monkstown.
+The closest watercourse to the site is the Kill of the Grange stream and this is 540m southwest of the site.
+This stream flows south-east, through Cabinteely and close to Loughlinstown until it enters the sea near Killiney.